 While not working, Rachel enjoys her time with her husband, who is on the spectrum, and their young son, who had a heart transplant when he was 4 months old.

 |Shawna Tran – Job Developer & Manager of Employment Services

 With a Bachelors in Economics from University of California, San Diego and a professional background in nonprofit, small business, and corporate, Shawna joins the EvoLibri team as the Job Developer and Program Manager of Employment Services.
 She runs one-on-one Job Development, as well as the Workplace Adaptability Program, otherwise known as Group PVSA classes.
 For Department of Rehabilitation (DOR) questions, Shawna will be your primary contact.

 Contact Shawna by clicking here.

 Angelique is a licensed Marriage and Family Therapist who has extensive experience working with all different types of clients and specializes in working with children, adolescents and young adults.
 Her experiences include working in school settings, private practice, agencies specializing in children and adolescents, and an outpatient hospital.
 She loves supervising the next generation of therapists.
 For many years, she has also helped to create the California licensing exams for marriage and family therapists.
-We are excited she is now on the EvoLibri team!
+We are excited to have her on the EvoLibri team!